wso2/docs-mi/en/docs/reference/mediators/iterate-mediator.md

 pattern](https://wso2docs.atlassian.net/wiki/spaces/EIP/pages/48791727/Splitter)
 and splits the message into a number of different messages derived from the parent message.
 The Iterate mediator is similar to the [Clone mediator]({{base_path}}/reference/mediators/clone-Mediator).
-The difference between the two mediators is, the Iterate mediator splits a message into different parts, whereas the Clone mediator makes multiple identical copies of the message.
+The difference between the two mediators is, that the Iterate mediator splits a message into different parts, whereas the Clone mediator makes multiple identical copies of the message.

 !!!
 Info
     -   The Iterate mediator is a [content aware]({{base_path}}/reference/mediators/about-mediators/#classification-of-mediators) mediator.
     -   Iterate Mediator is quite similar to the [ForEach mediator]({{base_path}}/reference/mediators/foreach-mediator).
 You can use complex XPath expressions or JSON expressions to conditionally select elements to iterate over in both mediators.
-Following are the main difference between ForEach and Iterate mediators:
+Following are the main differences between ForEach and Iterate mediators:
         -   Use the ForEach mediator only for message transformations.
 If you need to make back-end calls from each iteration, then use the iterate mediator.